harishMadhavan1010/sky130-rtldesign/README.md

   > Note that I have also used `flatten` to get the results shown in final two images.
 It's not possible to simplify submodules further after all.

   ### Sequential Logic Optimizations

+  The files we will be using for this section is `dff_const1.v`

 ## Day 4